 Whichever route you take, be sure to compare your options.
 If you’ve chosen to use a website builder, make sure all the elements you’ll need for your website are there, or be prepared to change your sitemap based on what’s offered.

-As for CMSs, the likes of WordPress offers a variety of prebuilt themes and even some powerful drag-and-drop builders, like Divi or BeaverBuilder.
-Note that you’re still responsible for installing and managing these and any other plugins, so be sure you feel comfortable with this more hands-on approach for making your vision a reality.
+As for CMSs, WordPress offers a variety of prebuilt themes and even some powerful drag-and-drop website builders (opens in new tab), like Divi or BeaverBuilder.
+Note that you’re still responsible for installing and managing any website builder for WordPress (opens in new tab), alongside any other plugins, so be sure you feel comfortable with this more hands-on approach for making your vision a reality.

 4. Mobile matters